-VyprVPN's speeds are average at best compared to the other providers on the speediest VPN list.
+VyprVPN's speeds are pretty slow compared to the other providers on the speediest VPN list.
 Their servers work best at close proximity, significantly dropping below average the further the destination.
-The outcomes are clearly illustrated by Japan's metrics, where it achieved a low 13 Mbps upload speed.

-Overall, ExpressVPN showed better results than VyprVPN in all regions, except for falling behind in the upload speeds in the US.
+Overall, ExpressVPN clearly showed better results than VyprVPN in all regions.
 ExpressVPN is a clear winner in this category, however, if you're looking for the best connection speed possible, we recommend faster options in our speediest VPN list.

 |Private DNS servers||✅||✅|